plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

 * how a response is returned
 * where packaged content is stored on a returned page or response
 * how non-Jivs response content is shaped
-* conversion from app-native error types into `BusinessLogicErrors`
+* conversion from app-native error types into `ExternalIssuesFound`
 * save orchestration and business workflow decisions

 ### Possible thin adapter boundary